ai4devop/Java-TestWithAI/answers/02_answer/README.md

   - Write a test `testFormatDateTime_WithPattern` that checks that a given `LocalDateTime` and format pattern (e.g., `dd/MM/yyyy HH:mm:ss`) produce a formatted string, e.g., _"31/08/2024 08:46:00"_.
   - Then implement the `formatDateTime(LocalDateTime dateTime, String pattern)` function to pass the test.

+## ✅ Answer
+In the `DateTimeHelper` and `DateTimeHelperTest` classes, you will find the various functions and tests created for this exercise.

 ### 🚀 How to Run the Tests
 Run Maven in the terminal to execute the tests:

 ```bash
 mvn clean test
 ```

-## ✅ Validation Criteria:
-- The processing functions for LocalDate are implemented and existing tests pass.
-- The tests and functions for LocalDateTime processing are implemented and pass.